likinponnanna/Power-BI-Projects/README.md

 # Power-BI-Projects
-Maven Market
+*Project 1 : Maven Market*

-Maven Marketis a multi-national grocery chain with locations in Canada, Mexico and the United States.
+Maven Market is a multi-national grocery chain with locations in Canada, Mexico and the United States.

 Objective : To work through the Business Intelligence Workflow and to create a dashboard with valuable insights.